In-depth Research Impact Summarization through Fine-Grained Temporal Citation Analysis: Conclusion

 \section{Conclusion}

 This work introduces a novel approach for generating time-aware impact summaries of research papers by analyzing evolving fine-grained confirmatory and correction citation intents.
 Our approach goes beyond citation counts, offering a more nuanced understanding of a paper’s impact over time.
-Automated evaluations align moderately to strongly with human judgments, and expert feedback highlights the value and potential for refinement of our summaries.
+Expert evaluation highlights the value and potential for refinement of our summaries.
 We release our data and code to support research in this new task.